Pan Fried Swordfish

 The main area of concern with cooking swordfish is how long to cook it for.
 Good swordfish should be cooked through so that the flesh is flaky throughout.
 The danger is that the flesh turns mushy and this is very easy to do if over cooked.
 Our timing is based on a pan which is pre-heated to a medium high heat (with oil in it) for a minute and a half before starting to cook the swordfish.

 The final point to consider is the oil used.
-Extra virgin olive oil can burn if cooked on a medium high heat so is not suitable for this recipe.
+Extra virgin olive oil can burn if cooked on a high heat so is not the best choice for this recipe.
 Either use normal olive oil or a vegetable oil which does not burn so easily.